 2024 February Meeting

-Connie Gray, Program Coordinator and Board Member of the Athens-East Piedmont Chapter of the Georgia Native Plant Society will share her knowledge on “Ferns” at our February 19th meeting.
-Her handout is great information.
-Join us at noon at Bethesda Senior Center.
-Please bring a dish to share if you’d like to join in our 11:30AM potluck.
+Connie Gray, Program Coordinator and Board Member of the Athens-East Piedmont Chapter of the Georgia Native Plant Society shared her knowledge on “Ferns” at our February 19th meeting at Bethesda Senior Center.
+Her information was great information and we appreciated her sharing her handouts.
 Related Images:

 Shrinking Violets are a BLAST!